mosmn/Notes/sections/theo/sep/agile.md

 3 Artifacts in scrum:
 - Product backlog​, list of all the features(user stories) that are needed in the product by the product owner.
-- Sprint backlog​, has the highest proirity user stories. get estimated for size and committed for the next sprint.
+- Sprint backlog​, has the highest proirity user stories. these get estimated for size and committed for the next sprint.
 - Burndown chart​, shows the progress of the sprint.

 3 ceremonies in scrum: